Michaelangel007/easing/README.md

 This a tutorial in how to:

-* understand easing functions
+* understand easing functions,
 * how to implement them,
 * how to optimize them, and
-* how to write beautiful code
+* how to write the beautiful code behind them

 ## Easing Cheet Sheet